boonaki/binary-upload-react/README.md

   - `[0]` - Responses from the server
   - `[1]` - Responses from the client

-4. React should automatically open a link in your primary browser, but if not, you can go to https://localhost:3000 to view the application
+4. The application should automatically open in your primary browser, but if not, you can go to https://localhost:3000 to view the application
 ```
 https://localhost:3000
 ```